lanl/dsi/docs/installation.rst

 Quick Start: Installation
 =========================

 #.
-If this is the first time using DSI, start by creating a DSI virtual environment with a name of your choice, e.g., **mydsi**:
+Users should create a DSI virtual environment with a name of your choice, e.g., **mydsi**:

+   Python virtual environment

    .. code-block:: unixconfig

       python -m venv mydsi

-#.
-Then activate the environment (start here if you already have a DSI virtual environment) and install the latest pip in your environment:
+      source mydsi/bin/activate           # start from here if virtual environment exists pip install --upgrade pip

+   Miniconda3 virtual environment

    .. code-block:: unixconfig

-      source mydsi/bin/activate
-      pip install --upgrade pip
+      . ~/miniconda3/bin/activate
+      conda create -n mydsi python=3.11
+      conda activate mydsi                # only run this if virtual environment exists

 #.
 Go down into the project space root, clone the dsi repo and use pip to install dsi: